Emptik/follow-my-budget/README.md

 External geometry is not allowed on a block component (Prefer padding instead of margin), but is allowed on an element.<br/>
 On this project, contrary to the recommendations of the BEM documentation,<br/>
 it is not possible to have a block and an element on a single dom node.

-I recommend you to use ESlint with the Airbnb config file.
-More information in the Useful links part below.

 ### fonts
 The fonts folder contains all the fonts necessary for the app ;)